Punctuation, like taxes, is mundane, but unavoidable. See, this post has already used 5 punctuation marks. Make that 6.

-Example: We made dinner—steak, potatoes, and salad—then watched a movie.
+Example: We made dinner—steak, potatoes, and salad—and then watched a movie.

 Dashes are also used to highlight modifiers.

-Example: She visited the shopping mall—bustling and noisy in the Christmas season—yesterday morning.
+Example: She visited the shopping mall—eerily quiet this Christmas season—yesterday morning.

-Note: The dash is typically used without spacing before or after.
+Note: The em-dash is typically used without spacing before or after.
 It’s also considered less formal than other punctuation marks, like the semicolon.

 The ellipsis can’t finish a single story before jumping to a new topic.
-They seem to ramble and hop between plot points…hey, did you watch the Raptors game?
+They seem to ramble and hop between plot points…hey, did you watch the game last night?

-Ellipses are used most often in academic writing to indicate that information has been left out a quotation.
+Ellipses are used most often in academic writing to indicate that information has been left out in a quotation.

 Example: In the preface to Richard Farina’s book, Been Down So Long It Looks Like Up to Me, fellow novelist Thomas Pynchon writes, “I remember giving him lots of free advice…fortunately, he didn’t take any of it.”